Medical indemnity in Australia

 Industry bodies include the Insurance Council of Australia and the Medical Indemnity Industry Association of Australia.

+Australian medical students are provided with a limited free membership to any medical indemnity provider.
+On commencement as a doctor and during vocational training, a heavily discounted membership provides wide access to work-related legal support through the indemnity provider.
+Once a training doctor has completed medical speciality training, the annual premium increases, and based on the individuals income from their medical practice.
+Doctors who practice wholly in public hospitals or non-clinical academics are provided with indemnity from their employer.
+However, it is advisable to hold a policy with a medical indemnity provider for that extra layer of protection and access to support when needed.
+For example, a public hospital doctor who may have conflict with their employer, will be able to seek legal support from their indemnity provider.

 Background of medical indemnity in Australia

 Following the UK model from the late nineteenth century, Australian doctors have protected themselves through establishing state-based mutual organizations collectively called Medical Defense Organizations (MDOs).
 These medical defense organizations traditionally provided discretionary coverage, rather than coverage under a contract of insurance.

 On 31 May 2002, the Australian Government announced a strategy to improve transparency in the medical indemnity industry, make medical indemnity a viable commercial product and bring medical defense organizations (MDOs) away from discretionary coverage and into the fold of all insurance under the prudential framework.
 This strategy was brought about because of the medical indemnity crisis of 2002.

 Medical indemnity crisis of 2002

 In April 2002, Australia's largest medical indemnity insurer, United Medical Protection (UMP), entered voluntary administration with unfunded group liabilities of $455 million.
 The Australian Government responded by providing an initial capital guarantee of $35 million until 30 June 2002, but by November 2003 this had become a comprehensive support package.